jahuth/convis/README.md

 variable tracks its depth in a `path` attribute, which gets longer each time it is wrapped in a subgraph.

-A node `N` is a `GraphWrapper` which also manages a the configuration of its parameters.
+A node `Layer` is a `GraphWrapper` which also manages a the configuration of its parameters.

 ### Variable types